decampj4/trading-log/index.md

 ### Rolled $PLTR May 31 2024 21.5 Put to June 21 2024 21 Put

 With another strong jobs report and hawkish Fed meeting minutes yesterday, the market down turn encouraged me to take a bit of risk off the table.
-Therefore, I rolled on of my $PLTR puts out and down, especially considering this put had very little extrinsic value left in it
+Therefore, I rolled one of my $PLTR puts out and down.
+I was further encouraged to do so because this put had very little extrinsic value left in it

 #### Trade plan